Bluefin Tuna Fishing Charters out of Gloucester, MA

 Bluefin tuna fishing begins in June and generally ends at the end of sometime in November, even though we have caught giant tuna in December.

-The best bluefin tuna months are difficult to say as we do catch the entire season, but if I had to choose, I would choose August through September.
-We had many days with double and triple headers and up to 6 fish being released in the August through September time period.
+The best bluefin tuna months are difficult to say as we do catch the entire season, but if I had to choose, I would choose July through October.
+We had many days with double and triple headers and up to 6 fish being released in this time period.
 On many of our bluefin tuna fishing charters if you’re not too tired from cranking the handle for hours, we will stop on the way home and load up on haddock!
 We have had amazing tuna and haddock combo charters the last couple of years.